hyperledger/fabric/docs/source/policies.rst

 Policy Types
 ------------

-There are presently two different types of policies implemented in the hyperledger fabric.
+There are presently two different types of policies implemented:

 1. **SignaturePolicy**: This policy type is the most powerful, and specifies the policy as a combination of evaluation rules for MSP